CSCfi/csc-user-guide/docs/apps/bwa.md

 ## Usage

-In Puhti, BWA can be taken in use as part ofth the _biokit_ module collection:
+On Puhti, BWA can be taken in use as part ofth the _biokit_ module collection:

 ```text
 module load biokit
 ```

 The biokit modules sets up a set of commonly used bioinformatics tools, including  BWA.
-(Note however that there are bioinformatics tools in Puhti, that have a separate setup commands.)
+(Note however that there are bioinformatics tools on Puhti, that have a separate setup commands.)

 The basic syntax of BWA commands is: